 Vases are one of those things that, at some point, we all need around, but they are often quite difficult to drop hard-earned money on.
 Some of us end up with a lovely bouquet springing forth from an old spaghetti sauce jar.
 That’s just fine, but it’s possible to jazz up those jars with a bit hot glue and some paint.
 Carefully apply the glue in whatever design works, a simple flower or a word, then prime and paint the jar.
 (Be sure to remove any errant strands of glue before painting.)
 Why not make a trio and get rid of a few jars in one lovingly crafted multi-gift?
 Then, you could also provide seeds so that the person can grow some flowers to put in them.

 For friends that are interested in going green, but perhaps are not quite on to the jar phase yet, it’s easy to create storage jars with chalkboard labels (helping the present look like more than just a box of old jars).
 Just tape around the area to be painted, creating a clean-looking shape, and paint it with chalkboard paint, which is available at most hardware stores.
 To up the quality a bit, perhaps fill the jars with some treats the receiver of the gift likes, label the jars, and include some chalk so they are ready to refill them with something new when the time comes.

-Frankly, these all seem like gifts certain authors might like to receive, or maybe just have to make himself because he can’t wait around for that.
+Frankly, these all seem like gifts certain authors might like to receive or maybe just have to make themselves because they can’t wait around for that.
 Jars are rad.
 Save them.
 Use them.
 Give them away.